dbazhenov/github-stat/README.md

-# Project for testing database connections

-This Golang application performs the following functions:
-1. Gets data from GitHub API.
-Gets the list of the organization's repositories specified in the settings.
-2. Stores data in JSON format in MySQL, MongoDB, and PostgreSQL.
+# Golang application to demonstrate work with MySQL, PostgreSQL, MongoDB databases.

+This is a great opportunity to learn about Go and how it works with MySQL, PostgreSQL, MongoDB databases in JSON format.

 The script allows you to write JSON documents to three databases in parallel.
 Documents of the same type and the script algorithm is the same for each database, as a result you can compare speed, data volume and convenience of working with each database.

-This is a great opportunity to learn about Go and how it works with MySQL, PostgreSQL, MongoDB databases in JSON format.

 The application requires Docker and Go on your machine.

+The application performs the following functions:
+1. Receives data from GitHub API.
+The list of repositories and Pull Requests for the selected organization will be retrieved.
+2. Asynchronously writes data to three databases Postgres, MySQL, MongoDB.
+The algorithm and the write data itself is the same for all the databases, thus we can compare the queries, their query performance and execution speed.
+3. Simulation of database load in different scenarios (in development).
+Dataset in databases will be used for different types of queries and parameters.
+4. Dashboards with analytical reports on the dataset (in development).
+A web server and web pages with information about Pull Requests and Repositories will be launched.
+Such as numbers (PRs, comments, stars, contributors, forks), statuses, average response and close times.
+In this way we can assess the health of the open source organization on GitHub.

+The default configuration uses:
+1. Docker containers with Percona Server for MySQL, Percona Distribution for PostgreSQL and Percona Server for MySQL.
+2. GitHub organization Percona, as it has about 200 public repositories and more than 40k Pull Requests.
+You can use any other configuration or databases.

+Algorithm of the data fetching and storing application:
+1. The database connection configuration is set in environment variables or .env file.
+See .env.example 2.The databases for the test can be run using Docker, docker-compose.yaml file is located in the main directory.
+3. The script reads the configuration.
+4. Runs an infinite loop that runs the main process of fetching and writing data.
+5. Runs http requests to the Github API to get JSON documents with repository information and Pull Requests.
+On the first run, all Pull Requests are retrieved.
+On subsequent runs, the application checks for the latest updates in the databases and retrieves only new Pull Requests from the API.
+6. Runs asynchronously write to three databases using the same algorithm for the same data.
+7. Reports are written to separate tables and collections for each run and each database.
+8. A log of the operations performed is output to the terminal.
+9. The script is repeated in a loop with a period set in the configuration.

 ## Quick start